Local-Canonicalization Equivariant Graph Neural Networks for Sample-Efficient and Generalizable Swarm Robot Control: Related Work

-\textbf{Scalability of MARL} algorithms is a long-standing challenge.
-Early independent learning approaches~\cite{littman1994markov,tan1993multi}, which treat other agents as part of the environment, suffer from non-stationarity and lack convergence guarantees.
-The paradigm of Centralized Training with Decentralized Execution (CTDE)~\cite{omidshafiei2017deep,oliehoek2016concise} mitigates this by exploiting global information during training while ensuring decentralized execution.
-Value-based methods such as VDN~\cite{sunehag2017value} and QMIX~\cite{rashid2020monotonic}, as well as actor-critic algorithms like MADDPG~\cite{lowe2017multi} and MAPPO~\cite{yu2022surprising}, have proven effective in cooperative domains.
-However, policies often fail to generalize when the number of agents changes.
-Transfer learning methods~\cite{boutsioukis2011transfer,hu2025multitask} attempt to reuse knowledge across tasks, but typically assume strong task similarity and require fine-tuning.
-In contrast, our approach is designed to achieve zero-shot transfer across different agent counts, leveraging its graph-based architecture.
+\textbf{Scalability in MARL.} Scaling MARL to larger and variable-size teams remains challenging.
+Independent learning methods~\cite{littman1994markov,tan1993multi} treat other agents as part of the environment, which introduces non-stationarity as their policies evolve.
+Centralized Training with Decentralized Execution (CTDE)~\cite{omidshafiei2017deep,oliehoek2016concise} mitigates this issue by exploiting global information during training while retaining decentralized policies at execution.
+Representative CTDE methods include the value-decomposition approaches VDN~\cite{sunehag2017value} and QMIX~\cite{rashid2020monotonic}, as well as actor--critic algorithms such as MADDPG~\cite{lowe2017multi} and MAPPO~\cite{yu2022surprising}.
+Despite their effectiveness, policies are often tied to the team size used during training.
+Transfer-learning approaches~\cite{boutsioukis2011transfer,hu2025multitask} can reuse policies across related tasks, but commonly require adaptation to the target setting.
+In contrast, LEGO uses a variable-size graph representation and role-wise pooling, allowing a single policy to be evaluated without fine-tuning across different agent counts.

-\textbf{Graph Neural Networks (GNNs)} have emerged as a powerful tool for diverse tasks~\cite{ying2018graph,wang2022molecular,jha2022prediction,reau2023deeprank,yang2024behavior,wang2025resolving}.
-Their permutation equivariance~\cite{zhao2025qmix,goeckner2024graph} allows scaling to arbitrary team sizes, while message passing serves as a learned communication mechanism.
-GNNs have been successfully integrated into various MARL frameworks~\cite{jiang2018graph,niu2021multi,kotecha2025leveraging}, demonstrating improved performance and coordination in complex tasks.
-However, standard GNNs are only equivariant to node permutations, not to Euclidean transformations of the nodes' spatial configurations, and often assume agent homogeneity.
-To address the latter, works like ROMA~\cite{wang2020roma} and HARL~\cite{zhong2024heterogeneous} have introduced heterogeneous graph architectures to model distinct agent roles, a principle we incorporate into our framework.
-As a result, networks must learn invariances such as spatial rotations from data, limiting generalization.